St Helena Bay Budget Accommodation -|- The easiest way to find and book accommodation in St Helena Bay

 Langebaan has a modern Country Club and offers many excellent holiday facilities.
 For water sports enthusiasts who prefer a weekend getaway or vacation in Langebaan, the vibrant resort town offers plenty of water sports and fishing.
 Water sports enthusiasts can enjoy windsurfing, kite surfing, sailing, fishing and much more in the turquoise waters that are bland for the Cape.

 Paternoster, which means Our Father, derives from the prayers of shipwrecked Portuguese sailors.
 Paternoster is a small, idyllic and picturesque fishing village about 145 km (90 minutes by car) from Cape Town and 15 km northwest of Vredenburg.
 Paternoster visitors can watch whales and dolphins frolicking in the sea (ten months a year).
-After the first spring rains, the landscape turns into millions of native flowers that rip the earth in bright colors (usually between the end of July and September).
+After the first spring rains, the landscape turns into millions of native flowers that rip the earth in bright colours (usually between the end of July and September).

 Saldanha is a coastal town located in the northernmost corner of Saldanha Bay – the country’s largest and deepest natural bay.
 The picturesque harbor town of Saldanha is about 110 km west of the Cape West Coast of Cape Town and is mainly operated by the export and the fishing industry.
 Crayfish, fish, mussels, oysters and kelp are driving the economy.